What is the SAT?

 • Ability to print your admission ticket

-College Board offers test dates throughout the year, which you can find in our SAT test dates guide.
+College Board offers test dates throughout the year.

 The total cost to sit for the exam is $60, but there are also a number of add-ons you must consider, including: